-Undisturbed, white asbestos is not considered harmful.
-When found in floor tiles and pipe insulation, this silent hazard lies dormant.
+White asbestos is not considered harmful.
 However, it is by no means a less dangerous form of asbestos than other varieties.
 It is only less harmful when it is not friable; meaning, tiny fragments from age or damage cannot be inhaled or ingested when found solid compounds such as building materials that are in tact.
 The other varieties of asbestos are friable, making them easy to breathe in and more likely to cause sever respiratory issues.

-- Don’t vacuum or sweep fallen debris from cracked or damaged asbestos products; disturbing the particles releases them into the air and pose serious health risks
+- Don’t vacuum or sweep fallen debris from cracked or damaged asbestos products; disturbing the particles releases them into the air and pose serious health risk

 - At home, seal off the suspected area and keep children and pets away